GHBrown/GenSol/README.md

 ## GenSol (generalized solver library)
 This repository contains solvers for various types of problems including optimization and (systems of) ordinary differential equations which are formulated to be as general as possible.
+Note that Numpy and Scipy's optimization routines should take preference over using those given here, since they provide the same functionality and are actively verified and maintained.

 ## Implementation and Use